 - for international calls + 382 20 22 81 87

 Instructions of entering France

-From 19 August 2020, all passengers over the age of 11 arriving by plane from Montenegro will be required to show a negative PCR test for Corona virus upon departure, which must not be older than 72 hours.
+All passengers over the age of 11 arriving by plane from Montenegro will be required to show a negative PCR test for Corona virus upon departure, which shall not be older than 72 hours.
 We advise you to get tested before arrival in the Republic of France.
-If it's not possible for you to get tested prior to the travel, you will get tested immediately upon arrival.
+If it's not possible for you to get tested prior to the travel, you will get tested at the border-crossing.
+Also, quarantine was introduced, therefore, it is allowed to leave the place residence for the period of half an hour, within the radius of 1 km.
 For more questions regarding testing, please call the "green number" of the Ministry of Health 0800 130 000.